LimePoint/opschain/docs/troubleshooting.md

 When errors are encountered with OpsChain, the following high-level checklist may be useful:

 - check the log output from any relevant changes using `opschain change show-logs`
-- check the log output from the `docker-compose` process
+- check the log output from Kubernetes, e.g. via [`kubetail -n opschain-trial --since 0`](https://github.com/johanhaleby/kubetail)
-  - this can be viewed in the terminal running OpsChain
-  - alternatively, the log output can be viewed by running `docker-compose logs`
-    - to see the logs for a specific OpsChain service, run `docker-compose logs {{service}}` (use `docker-compose ps --services` to see the list of OpsChain services)
+  - to see the logs for a specific OpsChain service using `kubetail`, run `kubetail {{service}} -n opschain-trial` (use `kubectl get deployments -n opschain-trial` to see the list of OpsChain services)
 - ensure the OpsChain [hardware/VM prerequisites](getting_started/installation.md#hardwarevm-requirements) are met
   - ensure that adequate disk space is still available
 - ensure the system time is accurate